Associate Professor of Media, Culture and Communication

 Office Hours: By appointment

 Ben Kafka is a psychoanalyst, cultural historian, and critic.
 His first book, The Demon of Writing: Powers and Failures of Paperwork (Zone Books, 2012; French translation 2013), explored the material, cultural, and unconscious origins of our conflicts with bureaucracy.
-He is currently working on a new book about children raised as experiments by their parents from the Enlightenment to the present day, tentatively titled Living Proof, and another project about the twentieth century's search for a grand unified theory of unhappiness.
-He sees adult and adolescent patients in private practice in his office in Tribeca.
+He is currently working on a new book about children raised as experiments by their parents from the Enlightenment to the present day, tentatively titled Living Proof, and another project about the modern search for a grand unified theory of unhappiness.
+He sees adult and adolescent patients in private practice.

-Prof. Kafka received his Ph.D. in History from Stanford, his research in Paris supported by a Fulbright.
+Prof. Kafka received his Ph.D. in European cultural and intellectual history from Stanford.
 He then spent three years at the Princeton Society of Fellows.
-In 2007 he became a Fellow of the New York Institute for the Humanities, where he currently serves as chair of its executive committee, and, in 2016, a Rita Frankiel Memorial Fellow of the Melanie Klein Trust.
-He is a co-editor of History of the Present: A Journal of Critical History; a member of the editorial board of Grey Room; and a member of the advisory board of the Feminist Theory Archives at the Pembroke Center for Teaching and Research on Women at Brown.
-He has held visiting positions at the Chicago Center for Psychoanalysis, the School of Social Science of the Institute for Advanced Study, the Rutgers Center for Historical Analysis, and IKKM Weimar.
-He is in advanced clinical training at the Institute for Psychoanalytic Training and Research (IPTAR), a component society of the International Psychoanalytic Association, and is licensed to practice in New York State (NYS Lic.
-No. 19-000949).
+In 2007 he was elected a Fellow of the New York Institute for the Humanities, where he currently serves as chair of its executive committee, and, in 2016, a Rita Frankiel Memorial Fellow of the Melanie Klein Trust.
+He is a co-editor of History of the Present; a member of the editorial board of Grey Room; and a member of the advisory board of the Feminist Theory Archives at the Pembroke Center for Teaching and Research on Women at Brown.
+He has held visiting positions at the School of Social Science of the Institute for Advanced Study, the Rutgers Center for Historical Analysis, the Chicago Center for Psychoanalysis, and IKKM Weimar.
+He is in advanced clinical training at the Institute for Psychoanalytic Training and Research (IPTAR), a component society of the International Psychoanalytic Association, and licensed to practice by the State of New York.

 He has cross-appointments in the Departments of History, Comparative Literature, and French